bettersg/checkMate/README.md

 - closestMatch: Map (a.k.a object) under each instance called `closestMatch`. `DocumentReference` fields `instanceRef` and `parentRef` point to the closest matching instance, and its parent message respectively.
 - leaderboardStats: Map (a.k.a object) under each checker, called `leaderBoardStats`.
 Exists to facilitate tracking and calculation of the leaderboard.
 - programData: Map (a.k.a object) under each checker, called `programData`.
 Details related to the volunteer program.
-- generalMessage: General user message type that messages from all platforms (Whatsapp, Telegram etc.) convert to for uniform handling

 ```mermaid
 erDiagram